Infrared signature of active massive black holes in nearby dwarf galaxies: Stellar mass estimates

 We compared the stellar masses measured from our three methods with those listed in the MPA/JHU and \citet{mendel14} catalogues and those found in the literature.
-For the 274 galaxies with stellar masses from both the SED fit and the color measurement method, we found in general very good agreement between the two estimates, with only a few exceptions wherein the color measurement method appeared to underestimate the stellar mass with respect to the SED fit stellar mass.
+For the 261 galaxies with stellar masses from both the SED fit and the color measurement method, we found in general very good agreement between the two estimates, with only two exceptions wherein the two mass estimates differ by an amount larger than the scatter.
 We find excellent agreement between our SED fit stellar masses and those of the MPA/JHU and \citet{mendel14} catalogues which confirms that our SED fit stellar mass estimates are robust.
 We also find in general good agreement between the SED fit stellar masses and the few stellar masses which were reported by MRBGD.

-As can be seen in Figure~\ref{fig:hist_mstarSED}, we sample evenly a broad distribution of stellar masses, including dwarf galaxies in the stellar mass range $10^5 - 10^9$ M$_{\odot}$.
+As can be seen in Figure~\ref{fig:hist_mstarSED}, we sample evenly a broad distribution of stellar masses, including dwarf galaxies in the stellar mass range $\sim 10^6 - 10^9$ M$_{\odot}$.

-\section{WISE/AGN Fraction}
+\section{WISE/AGN fraction}

-As discussed in the introduction, dwarf galaxies exhibit many properties that distinguish them from massive galaxies (e.~g., mass-to-light ratios, star formation histories, metallicities) and questions exist about the nature of their evolution with respect to massive galaxies.
+As discussed in the Introduction, dwarf galaxies exhibit many properties that distinguish them from massive galaxies (e.g.\ mass-to-light ratios, star formation histories, metallicities) and questions exist about the nature of their evolution with respect to massive galaxies.
 In this regard, it is interesting to consider whether AGN have evolved differently in dwarf galaxies than in massive galaxies.
 A measure of this is given by the AGN fraction at a given time and mass.